cilwerner/ms-identity-docs-code-dotnet/5-migration/1-saml-playground/README.md

 - [Visual Studio](https://aka.ms/vsdownload)
 - [.NET Framework 4.7.2](https://dotnet.microsoft.com/download/dotnet-framework)
 - A SSL certificate to use during registering the app (Relying Party) on AD FS.
-- An Microsoft Entra (Microsoft Entra) tenant.
-For more information on how to get an Microsoft Entra tenant, see [How to get an Microsoft Entra tenant](https://learn.microsoft.com/entra/identity-platform/quickstart-create-new-tenant)
+- A Microsoft Entra tenant.
+For more information on how to get a Microsoft Entra tenant, see [How to get a Microsoft Entra tenant](https://learn.microsoft.com/entra/identity-platform/quickstart-create-new-tenant)

 ## Configuring the sample on an AD FS server